mibuhari/Kotlin-based-Exoplayer-Android-APP-with-PIP-and-Notification/README.md

        ```

 #### 2. Gradle related:<a name="gradle-related"></a>
    - What happens if i get an error "Cannot inline bytecode built with JVM target 1.8 into bytecode that is being built with JVM target 1.6"?
+Also, What could be done with errors like "Kotlin gradle Could not initialize class class org.jetbrains.kotlin.gradle.internal.KotlinSourceSetProviderImplKt"?
      - add these to the build.grade of your app
        ```
        compileOptions {